 ARTISTIC DIRECTOR'S MESSAGE

-We look forward to seeing you at one of our handy locations.
+We look forward to seeing you at one of these convenient locations.

 Brian Chatterton OAM